regebro/moving-big-projects/moving-big-projects.rst

     Some of these are optional, some are not.

-    You HAVE to have continuos integration to move to Python 3.
+    You HAVE to have tests to move to Python 3, and you have to run those tests, and that means that for any sizeable project you must have CI.
     I'll talk more of that later.
     Switching to Python 3 without a staging setup would also be insane.